 - How can I protect my data when I travel outside the U.S.?

 Does the university have information security policies?
 Where are they?

 Yes, UT Health San Antonio currently has 29 information security policies.
 These policies can be found in section 5.8 of the Handbook of Operating Procedures (HOP).
 Information security and assurance also works closely with many other departments on information security-related topics, incidents and activities.
 For this reason, the Information Security and Assurance department has collected the HOP entries related to Information Security on to one page.

 HIPAA is the Health Insurance Portability and Accountability Act of 1996, also know as Public Law 104-191.
 It has three parts: transaction code sets, privacy and security.
 The Information Security and Assurance department works with the privacy rule as well as with the Office of Regulatory Affairs and Compliance, who has responsibility for the privacy rule.
 The security rules state that sensitive patient data, also referred to as electronic protected health information (ePHI), must be protected in all forms while being stored (e.g., on servers), while being moved (e.g., on CDs or portable media), or while being transmitted (e.g., in email or other electronic data transfers).

-Your technical support representative, or TSR, is your first line of defense for computer-related problems, both hardware, software and information security.
-These individuals can put you in contact with the people responsible for computer support, network support and information security, or assist you by resolving the problem on the spot.
-Review our listing of TSRs to find the TSR assigned to your department.
-If your department is not on the list, contact the Customer Service Desk at 210-567-7777 or at 7-7777 on campus and they will help locate your departmental TSR.
+Your IT Partner is NOT your first line of defense for computer-related problems, it is best to contact the Customer Service Desk at 210-567-7777 first for hardware, software and information security.
+If the Customer Service Desk does not meet your needs or if you are not sure who to contact about an IT need contact your IT Partner.
+These individuals will put you in contact with the IT resources responsible for your need.
+You can find your IT Partner listed in the IT Partner Directory on the UTConnect SharePoint page.
+If your department is not on the list, contact the Customer Service Desk at 210-567-7777 or at 7-7777 on campus and they will help locate your IT Partner.

 What is computer security?